-For all new students, and any students moving between levels of study, between July 2021 and end of January 2023 h.
+From July 2021 until end of January 2023, for all new students and any moving between levels of study d.
 Passing a module/Compensation i.
 All modules must be passed at 40%.
 No compensation is available.

-i.
+e.
 Reassessment

 - i.
-Contrary to regs.
-2.23 and 2.25, a student will have a maximum of 90 credits of reassessment opportunities at each level of study. - ii.
-Contrary to Reg 2.25 and Regs 2.33-2.41 inclusive, there is no opportunity for reassessment with mandatory attendance on this programme.
+A student will have a maximum of 90 credits of reassessment opportunities at each level of study. - ii.
+Contrary to Regs 49-53 inclusive, there is no opportunity for re-assessment with mandatory attendance on this programme.

-i.
+g.
 Module length

-- i.
-The maximum period to complete a 30 credit UG module is 77 days (unless a holiday/interruption/deferral/extension is in place) The maximum period to complete a 60 credit UG module is 150 days (unless a holiday/interruption/deferral/extension is in place). - ii.
+- i.The maximum period to complete a 30 credit UG module is 77 days (unless a holiday/interruption/deferral/extension is in place) The maximum period to complete a 60 credit UG module is 150 days (unless a holiday/interruption/deferral/extension is in place). - ii.
 Students may submit earlier.
 Unauthorised late submission of assessment regulations also applies.